cn-uofbasel/BACnet/groups/13-sneakernet/README.md

 To implement a sneakernet that enables offline updates to and from the BACnet ,as well as the ability to replicate and expand the BACnet.

 ### Next steps:
-* Concretization and specification of use-cases
-* Creation of a mockup of our software
+* By the end of April: Prototype offering a basic implementation of the functionalities defined by the use cases